hosseiniii/Iranian-Bank-Transactions-Fraud-Detection-Dataset/README.md

 # Iranian Bank Transactions Fraud Detection (IBT-FD) Dataset

-The **Iranian Bank Transactions Fraud Detection (IBT-FD)** dataset is designed for research and development in fraud detection using machine learning techniques.
+The **Iranian Bank Transactions Fraud Detection (IBT-FD)** dataset is prepared for research and development in fraud detection.
 The dataset consists of anonymized financial transaction features along with a binary fraud label.

 ## Dataset Description